Who is the most important person on our health journey?

 How to find awesome emergency dental help while traveling

-It can also be helpful to search online for reviews on the different holistic practitioners, dentists, and organizations that you encounter so you can see what kinds of experiences other folks have had with them.
+It can also be helpful to search online for reviews on the different holistic practitioners, dentists, and organizations that you encounter.
+That way, you can see what kinds of experiences other folks have had with them.

 Until recent years, my family and I definitely held the belief that, “the professionals must know what’s up with me better than I do, so I’ll just go along with whatever they say.”